AdaCore/gnatstudio/docs/users_guide/projects.rst

 * :guilabel:`Single Project with complex naming scheme`

-  Use this wizard to create project for existing Ada units stored in files with irregular or arbitrary naming conventions.
-To do this, specify file name patterns on page 'File patterns'.
-GPS uses these patterns to search for Ada units in each of source directories specified in the :ref:`Source_Directory_Selection` page using the :program:`gnatname` tool and generates the required pragmas for the set of files.
+  Use this wizard to create a project for existing Ada units stored in files with irregular or arbitrary naming conventions.
+To do this, specify file name patterns on page :guilabel:`File patterns`.
+GPS uses these patterns to search for Ada units in each source directory specified in the :ref:`Source_Directory_Selection` page using the :program:`gnatname` tool and generates the required pragmas for the set of files.

 * :guilabel:`Project Tree`